bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 9: I was wondering whether we are planning in the lightning spec to implement something that we can fail HTLC's or something like this.
 Not the current way, where we force the other person to accept an HTLC and we cannot fail it back.
 It's like UDP mostly, whether we plan to do something else.

 Speaker 0: Yes, that's exactly something that we cannot do right now with the current protocol, but the simplified commitment change that I linked into the issue will enable us to do.
-I think, [Redacted] called that an ‘add an HTLC,’ where the other guy says: Update add HTLC, and you instantly say: Oh no, I don't want that one.
+I think, [redacted] called that an ‘add an HTLC,’ where the other guy says: Update add HTLC, and you instantly say: Oh no, I don't want that one.
 Don't even bother try signing it.
 Let's just remove it right now.

 Speaker 1: Yeah, but you can also fail, but they have to send both signatures.
 So, they have to send: Here's this commitment signature if you fail the HTLCs.
 And then the question is: Do you have to fail all of the add ones at once?
 I think the answer is yes, because otherwise, you have to send a combinatorial number of signatures.
 So, here's if you're going to fail things, and here's if you're going to accept things.
 So you do have to send both signatures across.
 There are a few twists in here. but it becomes much easier to think about with option simplified commitment.